AlexsLemonade/training-modules/intro_to_R_tidyverse/00-rstudio_guide.md

 ![files](screenshots/09-files.png)

 11. Clicking an R Markdown file (`.Rmd`) in the **Files** pane will open it up in the **Source** pane.
-Note that the working directory for an R Notebook is where ever that notebook is saved.
+Note that the working directory for an R Notebook is automatically wherever that notebook is saved.

 ![open-rmd](screenshots/10-open_rmd.png)

+Rscript files (`.R`) will also open in the **Source** pane.

 12. If you want to adjust what is displayed or the pane layout, you can do so by clicking `View` > `Panes` > `Pane Layout` which will bring up an Options menu.